How To Make A Martingale Collar

 12. Getting Ready To Connect The Two Loops

 Place the long piece in front of you with triglide and box-stitched end to your right.
-Raw webbing end should be on top.
+The raw webbing end should be on top.

 13. Insert Strap Through A Rectangle Ring